expede/rescue/README.md

 A core goal of `rescue` is to give the programmer clarity about which execptions are possible at any given point in the code.
 We achieve this by using (open) variants for composition rather than inheritance.
-We hide the detail as much as posisble, and attempt to make this work in a flexible, constraint-driven style as much as possible.
+We hide the detail as much as possible, and attempt to make this work in a flexible, constraint-driven style as much as possible.